The University of Arizona

 Two decades of working with a broad range of students and countless hours in the practice room have built the foundation of my teaching style.
 I have been fortunate to study with many wonderful musicians, who have also shaped my approach.
 Here is some information about the people who have had the greatest impact on me:

-Roland Pandolfi teaches at the Oberlin Conservatory and is the former Principal Horn of the Saint Louis Symphony.
+Roland Pandolfi served as Principal Horn of the Saint Louis Symphony for most of his career and also taught at Oberlin Conservatory.
 His colorful personality and finesse in his horn playing are one of a kind.
 The best way to describe studying with Roland is to say he teaches you to play like a natural player.
 I am so grateful for the efficient, musical approach I gained from my time with him.